hantingxie/gamesparks-docs-v2/MARKDOWN/API Documentation/REST APIs/README.md

 The rate at which you can submit requests against our REST API is limited as follows:
 * No more than 300 requests per user per minute.
 * No more than 600 requests per game per minute.

+<q>**NOT APPLICABLE to Requests REST API!** Note that these limits on request rate do not apply to the [Requests REST API](/API Documentation/REST APIs/Requests.md).
+The Requests REST API is subject to all the normal limits as stated under our [Fair Usage Policy](https://www.gamesparks.com/fair-usage-policy/).</q>

 <q>**Exceeding REST Request Rate Limits?** If you try to exceed these limits you will receive an error: 429 Too many requests.</q>